 Course Description/Overview/Welcome Statement

-Students in this class are level 3 or lower ESOL students.
+Students in this class are usually level 3 or lower ESOL students.
 This class is taken in addition to the normal grade-level English class.
 Elective credit can be earned.
 The goal of this class is to improve reading, writing, and all language skills in English.
-The curriculum for this class will be based on a language/reading program called Edge put out by National Geographic and Hampton-Brown publishers; this is a program that the school district has adopted for ESOL classes.
-We will also read several books/novels together as a class that go along with the Edge curriculum units.
+The curriculum for this class will be based on a language/reading program called EDGE put out by National Geographic and Hampton-Brown publishers; this is a program that the school district has adopted for ESOL classes.
+We will also read several books/novels together as a class that go along with the EDGE curriculum units.

 The main objectives of this course are improving English skills in reading, writing, speaking, and listening.

 Assessment of Progress

 Most assignments and tests in this class will be associated with the EDGE curriculum.
 The assignments focus on understanding reading, increasing vocabulary knowledge, and improving writing.
 At the end of each “cluster” (section in a unit) in the EDGE curriculum there will be a test to take online.
 ESOL students also take the state’s ESOL test in the spring, the WIDA ACCESS test.